kernel1337/ssj/README.md

 ![Mint Metasploit & Nmap](https://raw.githubusercontent.com/thirdbyte/ssj/main/screenshots/mint_ssj_msf_nmap.png)

 ## Troubleshooting
 + Being a rolling-release distribution, Kali Linux's repositories are updated very frequently.
-Sometimes, when the packages are being migrated to the pool, you might get a `404` error finding some packages while trying to build the image or install SSj using the Build Install command.
+Sometimes, when the packages are being migrated to the pool, you might get a `404` error finding some packages while trying to build the image or install SSJ using the Build Install command.
 The only way to resolve this as of now is to either wait a few hours and try again, or install SSJ using the Quick Install command.
 + Since the container runs with the root user privileges, the files created in the `/root` directory have the owner set to root.
 On the host Linux distribution, this directory is `/home/ssj`.
 All the files and sub directories inside `/home/ssj` will require the root user of the host Linux distribution in case any data needs to be written to or deleted from this directory.

 ## Why use SSJ?